College of Education

 The College of Education offers a baccalaureate program, Bachelor of Arts in Education (BAEd).
 This program is geared for those who are interested in:

 Working with learners of all ages and abilities in different educational settings;

 The College of Education offers programs in Teaching English to Speakers of Other Languages (TESOL).
-These programs are specifically for those who wish to
+These programs are specifically for those who:

 Teach English as a Second Language (ESL) or English as a Foreign Language (EFL), either in the United States or abroad;

 Are currently K-12 teachers and would like to engage their English Language Learners (ELL) more effectively.

 Work in other English language environments such as administration for ESL/EFL schools.